altocodenl/tagaway/readme.md

 ### Todo alpha remaining

+- Check errors are sent from client with full body.
+- z-index of dropdown.
+- fix position & look of video playback icon

 - Pics
    - Fix scroll height when having many tags on tag search.
    - When seeing, if list of pictures changes on background update, update the index correctly so that you don't lose the picture. same with rotating.